 Goldfields & Mining

-Warrigal walking track is a 1km, grade 3 Circuit hike located in the Cathedral Rock National Park, NSW.
+Warrigal walking track is a 1km, grade 3 circuit hike, located in the Cathedral Rock National Park, New South Wales.
 The hike should take approximately 45mins to complete.

 Located in NSW New England Tablelands, Warrigal walking track in Cathedral Rock National Park is an easy loop walk.
 It invites walkers to take their time and appreciate the area’s flowering heath plants, idyllic creek crossings and granite rocks.
 Starting at Native Dog campground, the track is mostly level, making it an ideal family walk.